 The first step is for you and your partner to have a long honest chat about the situation.
 You are the adults in that household.
 Go out for a walk with no children and tell him how you feel, as an adult, not a squabbling child wanting daddy’s approval.
 Remind each other what is good about your relationship.
 Take pen and paper and make a list of the positives and negatives about family life together.
 Look at the negatives and explore what you’d like instead.

 Explore your family values and come up with a combined set of ‘house rules’.
 House rules are boundaries that adults set – you and your partner – and all four children abide by and follow.
 Children respond well to boundaries, it makes them feel safe, even though their job is to challenge them.
 Once you both come up with a list, which should include your much-loved family dinners, good behaviour and sharing household chores, decide what the consequences will be if they are broken.
 Remember that if there are no consequences you might as well not bother wasting your breath.
-There have to be consequences that need to be implemented come what may.

 Have a family meeting and present the house rules